toreamun/asyncio-paho/README.md

 ```

 ### Callbacks
 Paho has a lot of callbacks.
-Async alternatives have been added for some of them, but they are mutally exclusive (you have to pick.
+Async alternatives have been added for some of them, but they are mutally exclusive (you have to pick sync or async for eatch callback type).

 |Classic Paho|Extension alternative|
 |---|---|